Are you Fully Convinced? – Romans 4 – 2026 Day 25

 God is the perfect giver

-Heavenly Father, Thank you for all of Your many, many gifts: the gift of faith, the gift of salvation, the gift of Your Holy Spirit, the gift of forgiveness, the gift of new life and hope and peace.
+Heavenly Father, Thank You for all of Your many, many gifts: the gift of faith, the gift of salvation, the gift of Your Holy Spirit, the gift of forgiveness, the gift of new life and fresh hope and eternal peace.
 You are the perfect giver.
 I pray that I would have a heart of humble gratitude, receiving these gifts with thanksgiving.
-I pray that You would use me to speak these gifts to the four corners of the world, for the glory of Your Name and the good of my fellow man.
+I pray that You would use me to share these gifts to the four corners of the world, for the glory of Your Name and the good of my fellow man.
 In the Name of Jesus Christ I pray.
 Amen.

-Read through the Bible in 2 Years: Romans 3
+Read through the Bible in 2 Years: Proverbs 24, Romans 3

 All have turned aside; together they have become worthless; no one does good, not even one.